Lending drops in Spain

 Average loan sizes increased slightly from January 2013 to Feb 2013 but continues to show lower loan sizes than 12 months ago.
 This is a reflection of a continuing drop in prices.

 The total number of mortgages completed for dwellings stood at 24.197 in the month of February.
-This compares with a total of 26.189 mortgages cancelled within the month and shows yet another month of net outflows in terms of the Spanish Banks mortgage books.
+This compares with a total of 26.189 existing loans cancelled within the month and shows yet another month of net outflows in terms of the Spanish Banks loan books.

 59% of all lending within February was for dwellings with the rest of the capital lent being for land or commercial activity.